nerdpl/reactnd-project-wouldyourather/README.md

 - NewQuestion.js
 Renders a form to create a new question.
 After submition it returns the user to the home page.

+- NoMatch.js
+404 page.
+It is rendered when the user types in non matching URL in the address bar or when the user tries to view the question that doesn't exist.

 - Question.js
 Renders a question with two answer options.
 Depending on if the logged in user already answered the question it shows an "answer" button or a "view results" button.
 Upon clicking one of those buttons it renders ViewQuestion component.